iamj33l/Curie/README.md

     </properties>
 </project>

 - 3). *Take your free Student Azure Subscription.
 Make a Resource in Speech Services to use APIs.
 You'll get your API key and your API region.
-Put that in Main,java application as string.*
+Put that in Main.java application as string.*

 - 4). *Your curie is ready to work.*